micromind-toolkit/micromind/recipes/detection/README.md

 To reproduce our results, you can follow these steps:

-1. install PhiNets with `pip install git+https://github.com/fpaissan/micromind`
+1. install PhiNets with `pip install git+https://github.com/fpaissan/micromind` or `pip install -e .` (in the root folder)
 2. install the additional dependencies for this recipe with `pip install -r extra_requirements.txt`
 3. launch the training script on the dataset you want

 ### COCO
 ```
-python train.py
+python detection.py
 ```

-For now, everything has to be changed inside the train.py code.
+For now, everything has to be changed inside the detection.py code.
 We are working on a more user-friendly interface.

 ### Benchmark
 Comparison between accuracy, number of parameters and mAP.
 ONNX test on CPU.